crosslib/state-code/README.md

-# crossutills
+# StateCode

-Cross language utills.
+State code which will never change!!!